What Would a Nurse be Subject to if Recently Convicted of a Felony? | Nursing Convictions

 Nurses’ Formal Discipline

-- CASE DISMISSAL: The Board of Nursing may dismiss a case if they determine there wasn’t a violation of the AZ Nurse Practice Act.
+- CASE DISMISSAL: The Board of Nursing may dismiss a case if they determine there was not a violation of the Arizona Nurse Practice Act.

-- LETTER OF CONCERN: A letter from the Board expressing concern the nurse’s conduct wasn’t ideal.
-However, the conduct doesn’t necessarily violate the Nurse Practice Act.
+- LETTER OF CONCERN: A letter from the Board expressing concern that the nurse’s conduct was not ideal.
+However, the behavior does not necessarily violate the Nurse Practice Act (NPA).

 - VOLUNTARY SURRENDER: The nurse voluntarily gives up their license.
-The benefit of a voluntary surrender is that the Board is usually willing to reduce the amount of time until a nurse can reapply.
-Usually, this is between two to 3 years.
+The benefit of a voluntary surrender is that the Board usually reduces the time until a nurse can reapply (between 2 to 3 years).

 - PROBATION: Arizona Nursing Board Probation is offered through a Consent Agreement.
-It requires the nurse to do certain things (drug testing, work supervision, counseling, continuing education).
-Or alternatively, the nurse must refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).
+The nurse must do certain things (drug testing, work supervision, counseling, continuing education).
+Alternatively, the nurse must refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).

 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline.
 There are no probationary requirements, but the Order will be listed on the website.

-CIVIL PENALTY: Similar to a Decree of Censure, but the nurse can be fined (up to $1000 per violation).
+- CIVIL PENALTY: Similar to a Decree of Censure, the nurse can be fined (up to $1000 per violation).
 The Civil Penalty is listed.

 Arizona Nursing Misdemeanor